raffraffraff/hiera_aws_ssm_parameter_store/README.md

-## AWS SSM Parameter Store parameter lookup
+## AWS SSM Parameter Store parameter plugin for Hiera 5 (go)

 This function allows you to look up single values stored as parameters in AWS SSM Parameter Store.
-It can optionally specify a KMS key alias for decrypting secrets.
+The intended use-case is to store secrets with KMS encryption in Parameter Store.
+Current status of the project is alpha, broken, no idea if it'll ever work.
+Feel free to offer help!

 ## Installation
 Build the plugin from the root directory of this module: